aaronbrunet/dowritething/README.md

-# DO WRITE THING - With Create React App
+# DO THE WRITE THING

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).